 Upfront costs

-Many people find the biggest hurdle to breaking into the property market, owner-occupied or investing, to be getting together a deposit.
+Many people find the biggest hurdle to breaking into the property market - as an owner-occupier or investor - to be saving up a deposit.
 While some lenders might grant you a home loan with a deposit as small as 5% of the purchase price, a general rule of thumb is to aim for a 20% deposit to avoid paying Lenders Mortgage Insurance (LMI).
-The most recent ABS data suggests the mean property price in Australia was $896,000 in the March 2023 quarter, so a 20% deposit would be $179,200, which is prohibitively expensive for a lot of people.
+A 20% deposit at a median priced home ($825,000) works out to be $165,000, prohibitively expensive for many Aussies.

 On the other hand, it's never been cheaper to invest in equity markets.
 Some investment apps allow trades as little as $100, with the only extra expense being brokerage fees, which are typically a small percentage of the sale price.